-5. Data integration and fusion
+4 Data integration and fusion

-5.1.
-Low level data integration and fusion
+4.1 Low level data integration and fusion

-Adopting the best strategies for merging datasets obtained from different data sources, in order to build the best available datasets or fuse different data sources to produce aggregated data, indices and products, is not simple.
-A possible solution when we have different solutions with different resolutions for the same area is to fuse these data and offer a unique integrated dataset.
-Another option is to provide all datasets separately with an option of an integrated solution.
-No matter which solution is adopted, the final objective of the data integration and fusion is to contribute to improvement of data accuracy and robustness of models' initial and boundary conditions as well as to provide users with comprehensive data that merge different data sets based on reliable criteria.
+The issue of the best strategies to adopt when it comes to merge datasets obtained from different data sources, to build the best available datasets or fuse different data sources to produce aggregated data, indices and products it is not an easy ground.
+A possible solution when we have different solutions with different resolutions for the same area is to make a fusion of these data and offer a unique integrated dataset.
+Another option is to provide all datasets separately with an eventual option of an integrated solution.
+No matter the adopted solution, the final objective of the data integration and fusion is to provide to the users comprehensive data that merge together different data sets based on reliable criteria.

-For example, if a user is interested in operational wave data for a specific site and realizes that for the period of interest, there exist different time series from different wave buoys, he may be interested in getting a unique time series by merging different time series data and making them compatible.
+For example if a user is interested in wave data for a specific site and it realizes that for the period in which he is interested there exist different time series from different wave buoys, he may be interested in getting a unique time series merging together and make compatible the different time series data.
 This process may require complex actions regarding the levels of accuracy of the different measuring devices, the measuring time rate and units, etc.

-5.2.
-Semantic Information Integration and Fusion
+4.2 Semantic Information Integration and Fusion

 Capacity for integration and fusion of semantic information will be provided through the ODYSSEA platform.
-Semantic information is composed of several pieces of information, potentially coming from different semantically rich information sources.
+Semantic information is made of several information items, potentially coming from different semantically rich information sources.
 The main use of this capacity is for semantic network enrichment and query.